 Victoria, a former teacher and active member of her teachers’ union, began her studies at Western New England University School of Law (WNE Law) with a passion for education and labor issues.
 Prior to law school, Victoria taught French for four years at a public high school in Worcester County.
 She graduated from Bennington College in 2010 with a BA in French Literature, and, in 2014, earned an MA in French and Francophone Studies from UMass Amherst.
-Victoria, a 2L, is the first Rappaport Fellow from WNE Law and will be interning this summer at the Massachusetts Department of Elementary and Secondary Education.
+Victoria is the first Rappaport Fellow from WNE Law and interned at the Massachusetts Department of Elementary and Secondary Education.

 Mitchell is a 2015 graduate of Smith College, where he earned his BA in Psychology and a dual minor in Economics and Religion.
-He is currently a first year Public Service Scholar at Boston College Law School.
 Prior to law school, Mitchell served as a Victims’ Advocate for the Philadelphia District Attorney’s Office, where he worked with survivors of child abuse, sexual assault, and domestic violence to elevate their voices and achieve justice.
-Mitchell is excited to bring his passion for advocacy and equity to the Massachusetts Commission Against Discrimination this summer.
+Mitchell was excited to bring his passion for advocacy and equity to the Massachusetts Commission Against Discrimination.

 Margaret "Meg" Green

-Meg is a 1L student at Boston College Law School.
 Prior to law school, Meg served in Connecticut Governor Dannel P. Malloy’s administration for five years.
 Starting in Governor Malloy’s policy office, she worked on a variety of issue areas including economic development, child welfare, public safety, education, and labor.
 In this role, she drafted and championed progressive legislation and authored a report on pay equity.
 Additionally, she served as Governor Malloy’s press secretary and as a senior policy and communications advisor.
 Before working in Connecticut state government, Meg served in the AmeriCorps program Public Allies.
 A native Texan, Meg graduated with High Honors from the University of Texas at Austin in 2012 with a BA in History.
-She is looking forward to interning this summer at the Suffolk County District Attorney’s Office in the Appellate Division.
+She iinterned at the Suffolk County District Attorney’s Office in the Appellate Division.

-qainat, a second year Public Interest Law Scholar at Northeastern University School of Law, worked at WBUR, the NPR news station in Boston, as a newscast producer for a number of years before going to law school.
+qainat worked at WBUR, the NPR news station in Boston, as a newscast producer for a number of years before going to law school.
 During her time covering local news, the stories she worked on often left her feeling that the Commonwealth’s most vulnerable residents had little in the way of personal autonomy and that their choices were often circumscribed by rules that they did not have a voice in making. qainat went to law school to consider how laws and policies could be molded—in their creation, substance and interpretation—to promote goals of justice, healing, and collaboration.
 Her legal interests include housing and racial justice, property law, and land use. qainat earned a master’s degree from Columbia University’s Graduate School of Journalism, and studied music and gender studies as an undergraduate at Colby College, graduating magna cum laude, Phi Beta Kappa.
-Her non-legal interests include farming, gardening, and generally being outdoors. qainat will be spending her Rappaport Fellowship summer working in the office of Boston City Councilor Lydia Edwards.
+Her non-legal interests include farming, gardening, and generally being outdoors. qainat spent her Rappaport Fellowship summer working in the office of Boston City Councilor Lydia Edwards.

 Mary Brigh Lavery